 As a 501(c)3 nonprofit organization, GO FAR provides an easy way for teachers, coaches and/or parents to create running clubs in their schools and communities.
 The flexible, turn-key curricula can be offered in the classroom, during a summer camp, or as an after-school program.
 GO FAR provides training and ongoing support to clubs each step of the way.
 Start a club today!

-It is our mission to empower children to make sustainable healthy lifestyle choices.
+It is our mission to empower children through an innovative running program to achieve their goals and pursue healthy lifestyles.
 GO FAR helps to …

 - get children active

 - reduce the incidence of childhood obesity and its complications

 - teach children about healthy eating habits that they can sustain into adulthood

 - model the importance of good character and how it applies to success in life